ejackson-vp/doc-qa/README.md

 ## Features

-- 🎙️ **AI Podcast Generation** - Enter any topic and get a professionally narrated 60-second podcast
+- 📄 **Document Upload** - Support for PDF, DOC, DOCX, and TXT files
+- 🤖 **AI-Powered Q&A** - Ask questions and get intelligent answers from your documents
-- 🎨 **Modern UI** - Sleek Material UI design with dark/light mode
+- 🎨 **Modern UI** - Sleek Material UI design with dark/light mode and green accent colors
-- 📱 **Fully Responsive** - Optimized for all devices with touch-friendly controls
+- 📱 **Fully Responsive** - Optimized for all devices
-- 🎧 **Audio Player** - Custom player with progress tracking and timestamps
-- ⚡ **Real-time Status** - Live polling to track generation progress
+- ⚡ **Real-time Processing** - Live document indexing and vector embedding
-- 📥 **Downloadable** - Save generated podcasts locally
+- 🔍 **Semantic Search** - Intelligent retrieval of relevant document chunks
 - 🌐 **Unified Architecture** - Single Next.js app with API routes and frontend
+- 📊 **Multi-Document Collections** - Organize documents into docsets for topic-specific Q&A

 ## Quick Start